Welcome to Easy Money, where we make super-complicated financial stuff simpler to help you do it better.

 Speaking of HSA contributions ...

 The Internal Revenue Service limits how much you can contribute to an HSA every year.
-The 2018 contribution maximums are:
+The 2019 contribution maximums — up slightly from 2018 — are:

 Notice that, if you’re over 55, you get an additional $1,000 as a “catch-up” contribution.